 14.0 General Fire Safety Procedures 14.1 Has the premises been free from reports of any fire related incidents within the past 12 months?
 Yes 14.2 Has action been taken to avoid reoccurrence?
 N/A 14.3 Has the premises been free of any fire alarm actuations within the past 12 months?
 Yes 14.4 Where necessary has any action been taken to prevent reoccurrence?
 N/A 14.5 Have there been any incidents of deliberate ignition by employees or arson attacks?
 No 14.6 Do all staff understand the need to report any potential fire hazards?
 Yes 14.7 Has a person(s) been given the overall responsibility for fire safety related matters and management?
 Yes 14.8 Have the fire service inspected the premises within the last 12 months?
-No 14.9 Were any recommendations, enforcement or prohibition notices served?
-N/A 14.10 Have all recommendations and notices been complied with?
+Yes 14.9 Were any recommendations, enforcement or prohibition notices served?
+No 14.10 Have all recommendations and notices been complied with?
 N/A 14.11 Are all important documents that may affect business continuity stored in fire resisting containers?
 N/A 14.12 Is adequate access provided for fire service vehicles in the event of an emergency?
 Yes

 14.0 General Fire Safety Procedures: Finding(s)

 Ref SIGNIFICANT FINDINGS

 None.

-Ref RECOMMENDATIONS
+Ref Ref RECOMMENDATIONS

 None.

 Ref COMMENTARY

 14.1-14.4 Any reports of fire or false alarms should be fully investigated and where necessary control measures implemented to reduce the possibility of further occurrences.
 Following any outbreak of fire affecting the common areas, the Fire Risk Assessment should be reviewed to identify if any further risk reduction measures are necessary.

-14.7 Mr Alex Swift the FCHO Fire Safety Manager, on behalf of FCHO has responsibility for fire safety.
+14.7 7 Mr Alex Swift the FCHO Fire Safety Manager on behalf of FCHO has responsibility for fire safety.

+14.8 Operational fire service crews have visited on a familiarisation visit and a premises information board was suggested and obtained which is placed in the entrance lobby.